Monte Carlo Simulations of Crystal Defects in Open Ensembles

 where $\beta^{-}$ is an adjustable parameter.
 This distribution temperature controls the strength of the selection bias, which reverts to random in the limit of $\beta^{-} = 0$.

 Insertions can be guided similarly.
-Even though fictitious particles experience no interactions, their hypothetical energies upon insertion, $U_i^{+}(\bm{x}_a^{M})$, were calculated based on the positions of real atoms.
-In an insertion trial, fictitious particle $i$ was selected with probability
+Even though fictitious particles experience no interactions, their hypothetical energies upon direct insertion were calculated based on the positions of real atoms.
+In an insertion trial, fictitious particle $j$ with hypothetical energy $U_j^{+}(\bm{x}_j,\bm{x}_a^{N \subset M})$ was selected with probability

 using a distinct adjustable bias temperature, $\beta^{+}$.